 - Empty Water Bottle or Plastic Soda Bottle

 - Large pan or bin to contain the foam

 The basic premise:

-Mix 2 tablespoons of yeast with 3 tablespoons of warm water.
+Mix 2 tablespoons of dry yeast with 3 tablespoons of warm water in a small cup.
 This will be a bit thick, but mix it was best you can so it is mainly liquid.
 Then let it sit for a few minutes.

 While the yeast sits, add 1 cup of hydrogen peroxide to bottle.
 Add a healthy squirt of dish soap and any food coloring you would like to use.
 Gently mix to create a uniform mixture.

 When you are ready to make your toothpaste, add the yeast mixture to the bottle mixture.
 And enjoy!
 The reaction happens quickly, so be ready.

 Check out our results in this video: https://youtu.be/TXVhAqAkRxc

 As soon as you pour the yeast into the water bottle the reaction will start.
 Foam will form and overflow the bottle.
 The foam produced will be warm, as this is an exothermic reaction.
 The foam itself is just soap bubbles, so it is perfectly safe to play with!

 How does elephant toothpaste work?
 A bit about the chemistry here.
 In this reaction, hydrogen peroxide is breaking down into water and oxygen.
 The yeast acts as a catalyst to speed up the reaction.
 The soap is used to trap the oxygen as it is formed, creating the foam.
 This is an exothermic reaction, meaning heat is generated as a result of the reaction.
 For the basic reaction, this heat is mild and dissipates quickly.